Accounts receivable follow-up for Agencies & professional services.

 How fast is it live?

-Weeks, proven on your data before you commit.
+A working operator on one workflow, proven on your data before you commit.

 Will it damage our customer relationships?